jjola00/Fuzzle/README.md

 ## Status

 Development of Fuzzle is currently on hold 😓.
 May revisit in the future if accessible to appropiate hardware tools and further refinement of idea.
-Fuzzle will continue to be an ideathon merchant
+Fuzzle will continue to be an ideathon merchant.